Have you made social media hashtags a part of your marketing strategy yet?

 Hashtags also have many practical uses for your marketing.

-- You can categorize your social media posts based on topic, purpose, or marketing campaign.
+You can categorize your social media posts based on topic, purpose, or social media marketing campaign.

-- You can raise awareness of your business and get more customers!
+You can raise awareness of your brand and get more customers!

 A perfect example of a branded hashtag in action is #givesyouwings.